VectorAdam for Rotation Equivariant Geometry Optimization: Experiments and Applications

-Laplacian regularization on a mesh is widely-used in geometric optimization problems to prevent mesh self-intersections.
-It is an intrinsic energy term that does not depend on the rotation of the shape.
+\paragraph{Laplacian Regularization} Laplacian regularization on a mesh is widely-used in geometric problems, like 3D reconstruction and generative modeling tasks, especially to discourage mesh self-intersections.
+Applicable to any mesh or graph problem (e.g., point clouds + $k$ nearest neighbors), this loss term adds a smoothness prior on 3D positions by requiring them to be as similar as possible to their neighrbors'.
+For surfaces this loss is often a discretized version of Dirichlet energy ($\int \| \nabla x \|^2$), expressed in the form of $vLv^T$ in which $v$ is the mesh vertices and $L$ represents the Laplacian matrix.
+It is intrinsic and does not depend on the rotation of the shape.

 In this experiment, we use both Adam and VectorAdam to directly minimize the Laplacian regularization loss on a mesh.
 We observe that Adam's per-coordinate moment updates introduces undesirable axis-aligned distortion to the Laplacian regularization.
 In Figure~\ref{fig:laplacian3d}, Adam's optimization steps shrink the original sphere in 3D, or circle in 2D, to a diamond shape after a few optimization steps, which aligns with the diagonal bias we discussed before.
 In addition, in Figure~\ref{fig:laprotinv}, we show that Adam's gradient update is not rotation equivariant, resulting in a different updated mesh given a rotated input mesh.
 In contrast, VectorAdam follows the geometric intuition and shrinks the sphere, or circle, smoothly across the surface in Figure~\ref{fig:laplacian3d} and updates the rotated input mesh identically in Figure~\ref{fig:laprotinv}.

 \paragraph{Deformation}